 3. Lower maintenance costs for the first couple of years

 Unlike existing homes, newly constructed homes demand fewer repairs and renovations.
-Of course, this is only possible if the construction work is quality.
+Of course, this is only possible if the construction work is of high quality.

 Just think of it.
 When moving into a newly constructed house, you’ll not have to worry about leaky roofs, broken pipes, faulty sockets, and ghosts—Everything is brand new and working as it’s supposed to be.